Lesson 6 of 786% Complete

 Answer:

-What is the PRIMARY way brokers with ECN/STP models make money?
+What is the primary way ECN/STP brokers make money?

 Answer:

 🚀 Ready to experience ECN liquidity?
-Use our exclusive link to open a demo account with a multi-LP ECN broker!
+Use our demo link to test execution quality.

 Proceed to Lesson 5: Forex Market Sessions & Trading Hours